Roemer/plantuml-office/README.md

 Office Icons for PlantUML

 ## Usage
-There are sprite (monchrome) and colored png icons available.
-Be aware that there are also sprites with a color in the name (due to automatically generating the files) which are the same as the non-colored ones.
-Use the png icons if you need the colored version.
-See the following example on how to use the sprites or the pngs.
+There are sprites (*.puml) and colored png icons available.
+Be aware that the sprites are all only monchrome even if they have a color in their name (due to automatically generating the files).
+You can either color the sprites with the macro (see examples below) or directly use the fully colored pngs.
+See the following examples on how to use the sprites, the pngs and the macros.

 Example of usage:
 ```